An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Shooting

-• Description: Using firearms to hit targets, improve focus and aim.
+• What is it?
+Using firearms to hit targets, improve focus and aim.

 • Goal / Objective: Improve accuracy and precision.